Submitted by New Media Rights last modified Tue, 12/03/2019 - 2:53pm

 - Create high quality legal educational materials and to educate the next generation of lawyers.

-- Reached our 1000th sale of our book Don’t Panic :) A Legal Guide (in plain English) for Small Businesses and Creative Professionals.
-The book is now adopted at colleges across the country including the Berklee College of Music.
+- Reached our 1,300th sale of our book Don’t Panic :) A Legal Guide (in plain English) for Small Businesses and Creative Professionals.
+This year, classes at UCSD, Berkelee College of Music, and the Rochester Institute of Technology started using Don’t Panic as part of their coursework, which brings the number of courses that use Don’t Panic to over 10!
 You can get your copy of Don’t Panic today!

 - Continue to provide free and dramatically reduced fee one-to-one legal services to 500+ underserved creators and innovators.